koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Bill and Wes gets into a phone call where Wes comments about the e-mail

-> I’m pretty sure it’s about Brent not finishing up that configuration work for the Phoenix developers.
-Everyone is chasing their tails because the developers can’t actually tell us what the test environment should look like.
-We’re doing our best, but every time we deliver something, they tell us we did it wrong.
+> I'm pretty sure it's about Brent not finishing up that configuration work for the Phoenix developers.
+Everyone is chasing their tails because the developers can't actually tell us what the test environment should look like.
+We're doing our best, but every time we deliver something, they tell us we did it wrong.

 At 10:00 a.m.
 Bill goes to the meeting to see that pretty much everyone is there in the meeting, including Steve.
 Kirsten kicks off the meeting..